-1. No Party shall adopt or maintain a measure that is inconsistent with the Import Licensing Agreement.

-2. Promptly after this Agreement enters into force for a Party, that Party shall notify the other Parties of its existing import licensing procedures, if any.
+- 1. No Party shall adopt or maintain a measure that is inconsistent with the Import Licensing Agreement. - 2.
+Promptly after this Agreement enters into force for a Party, that Party shall notify the other Parties of its existing import licensing procedures, if any.
 The notice shall include the information specified in Article 5.2 of the Import Licensing Agreement and any information required under paragraph 6.

-- (a) be identified as such for distribution or sale in its territory; and - (b) meet all applicable technical requirements that apply to equivalent goods in new condition.
+(b) meet all applicable technical requirements that apply to equivalent goods in new condition.

 &lt;sup>4 This paragraph shall not apply to the importation or distribution of rice and paddy in Malaysia.

-For greater certainty, subject to its obligations under this Agreement and the WTO Agreement, a Party may require that remanufactured goods:
+&lt;sup>5 For greater certainty, subject to its obligations under this Agreement and the WTO Agreement, a Party may require that remanufactured goods: